Conductivity Enhancement in a Diffusive Fermi Liquid due to Bose-Einstein Condensation of Magnons

+Equation~\eqref{dcmod_6} gives a {\em metallic} correction.
+Magnetic fluctuations in the FI mediate electron interactions in the triplet channel, which are known to generate positive corrections to the conductivity of disordered electrons~\cite{zalaPRB01,paulPRL05,paulPRB08}.
+Also, critical magnetic fluctuations here give a non-singular enhancement to the conductivity.
+This is unlike the problem of disordered electrons coupled to spin fluctuations in the vicinity of a disordered Hertz-Millis transition, where a singular log-squared correction was obtained~\cite{paulPRL05}.
+This difference arises because the Zeeman gap $\w_Z$ {\em detunes} the diffuson resonances in $(\bq,\W)$-space away from those of the magnon propagator [see Eq.~\eqref{dcmod_6}].
+However, an enhancement in the conductivity still ensues as the magnons approach criticality as long as this detuning is weak, i.e., $\w_Z\tau\ll1$.
+In the inset of Fig.~\ref{fig4}, we verify that the conductivity enhancement vanishes as $\w_Z\tau$ increases.

+\textit{Discussion}:~The external field should affect the electrons' orbital motion.
+The formation of Landau levels due to the perpendicular field should not have any significant effects on our results, as the diffusive condition $\omega_Z\tau\ll1$ implies $\w_c\tau\ll1$ ($\omega_c$ being the cyclotron frequency) and so the levels remain unresolved.
+Even a weak magnetic field suppresses weak localization, so we neglect localization corrections to the conductivity.
+Particle-particle scattering can also give rise to a conductivity correction $\de\s_{\rm pp}$.
+However, for the screened Coulomb interaction, $\de\s_{\rm pp}$ is known to be a smooth function of the field, varying as $\de\s_{\rm pp}\propto h^2$ for $h\ll1$ and $\de\s_{\rm pp}\propto\ln h$ for $h\gg1$, where $h=2DeB/\p k_BT$ in 2D~\cite{altshulerJETP81mr}.
+We therefore expect no sharp corrections to arise due to the orbital effect as $\De\rightarrow0$ and that it merely leads to a smooth background correction to the sharp enhancement found in this work.

-There is a long series of works studying BEC of magnetic quasiparticles in dimerized antiferromagnets, which have an $S=0$ singlet ground state with a gap to the triplet states.
-An external magnetic field leads to a Zeeman splitting of the triplet states until the lowest $S_z=1$ sub-state crosses the $S=0$ ground state at a critical field $H_c$.
-This leads to a field-induced BEC of spin-1 triplet excitations (i.e., triplons) in the vicinity of $T=0$ and $H_c$~\cite{nikuniPRL00,giamarchiNATP08,zapfRMP14}.
-While this triplon BEC is similar to the magnon BEC studied in this work, an important difference is that the triplon band minimum occurs at wavevector $\bQ=(\p/a,\p/a)$ due to the underlying antiferromagnetic correlations.
+Many works have studied the BEC of magnetic quasiparticles in dimerized antiferromagnets, which involves a field-induced BEC of spin-1 triplet excitations known as triplons~\cite{nikuniPRL00,giamarchiNATP08,zapfRMP14}.
+A difference between this triplon BEC and the magnon BEC studied in this work is that the triplon band minimum occurs at wavevector $\bQ=(-\p/a,\p/a)$ due to the underlying antiferromagnetic correlations.
 As a result, spin fluctuations interact strongly with electrons that are close to narrow regions of the Fermi surface, the so-called ‘‘hot spots,’’ which are connected by $\bQ$.
-This leads to important differences and a separate analysis may be needed that is more in line with, e.g., Refs.~\onlinecite{roschPRL99,syzranovPRL12}.
+This leads to important differences and a separate analysis may be needed, see Refs.~\onlinecite{roschPRL99,syzranovPRL12}.